truthcoin/www.truthcoin.info/_posts/2018-09-11-expensive-privacy.md

 |:------:|:------:|:------:|
 |Reusable ("stealth") addresses, The lightning network, Non-interactive CoinJoin w/ Schnorr signature aggregation, TumbleBit, Dandelion, Taproot|Sending your own BTC to yourself N times.|Ring Signatures, zk-SNARKs, Confidential Transactions, Confidential Assets, Interactive CoinJoin|

-Column 1 contains technologies that are not only more private, but ultimately are *cheaper* or more convenient for the user.
+Column 1 contains technologies that are more private, **and also cheaper** or more convenient for the user.
 [Reusable addresses](https://bitcoin.stackexchange.com/questions/20701/what-is-a-stealth-address) are much more user-friendly than our current process [of awkward interaction, over an endlessly mutating list of gibberish][^1].
-LN and [Schnorr-CoinJoin](https://bitcoinmagazine.com/articles/the-power-of-schnorr-the-signature-algorithm-to-increase-bitcoin-s-scale-and-privacy-1460642496/) are literally cheaper to use, as they consume fewer on-chain bytes.
-And developers will [probably] eventually make [TumbleBit](http://cs-people.bu.edu/heilman/tumblebit/), [Dandelion](https://www.coindesk.com/bitcoin-developers-build-prototype-for-dandelion-privacy-tool/), and [TapRoot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html) the standard or default behavior[^2] for clients/LN-hubs/MASTs, at which point doing anything else will be inconvenient (and suspicious).
+LN and [Schnorr-CoinJoin](https://bitcoinmagazine.com/articles/the-power-of-schnorr-the-signature-algorithm-to-increase-bitcoin-s-scale-and-privacy-1460642496/) are literally cheaper to use -- they consume fewer on-chain bytes.
+And developers [we can assume] will eventually make [TumbleBit](http://cs-people.bu.edu/heilman/tumblebit/), [Dandelion](https://www.coindesk.com/bitcoin-developers-build-prototype-for-dandelion-privacy-tool/), and [TapRoot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html) the standard or default behavior[^2] for clients/LN-hubs/MASTs, at which point doing anything else will be inconvenient (and suspicious).

 [^1]: Especially after they are merged with [blockchain identity technology](http://www.truthcoin.info/blog/codex-identity-sidechain/).